MicrosoftDocs/windows-itpro-docs/windows/keep-secure/other-troubleshooting.md

 Go through the following verification topics to address the issue:
 - Ensure that the endpoint is onboarded successfully
 - Ensure that the Windows Defender ATP service is enabled
-- Ensure that the telemetry and diagnostics service is enabled
+- Ensure that the telemetry and diagnostics service is enabled [in]
-- Ensure that the Windows Defender ATP endpoint has internet connection
+- Ensure that the Windows Defender ATP endpoint has internet connection [in]